-Having signed for Manchester United in the summer of 1987 Brian McClair would go on to break a club scoring record which had stood since the days of the Swinging Sixties.
+Having signed for Manchester United in the summer of 1987 Brian McClair would go on to break a club scoring record which had stood since the days of the Best, Busby and the Beatles.

 When George Best slotted home his 20th league goal of the season at Anfield in April 1968 few would have believed that it would be two decades before another United striker would achieve such a feat and that man would be Brian McClair.